williamdemeo/ds644-spring2023/projects/Project1/README.md

 applied to a set `tweets` consisting of two tweets, say, where the first tweet was not retweeted and the second tweet was retweeted 20 times, should return a set containing only the second tweet.

-**Hint**. start by defining the helper method `filterAcc` which takes an accumulator set as a second argument.
+**Hint**. start by defining the helper method `filter_aux` which takes an accumulator set as a second argument.
 This accumulator accumulates the successive results of the filtering as you recurse through the dwindling collection of tweets.

 ```scala
 /** This method takes a predicate and returns a subset of all the elements